sass/sass/proposal/color-4-new-spaces.md

       * Set `space` be the result of [looking up a known color space] with the name `input-space`.

+      * If `space` is a [known color space] and not a [predefined color space], throw an error.

+        > Only custom and predefined spaces can be passed in as color
+        > components.
+All other known color spaces have explicit functions.

       * Let `channels` be an unbracketed space-separated list with the remaining elements from `components`.